 "A look that remains relevant and popular in 2018 is the white sneaker, which will be rebooted with an exaggerated moulded sole that creates an overblown silhouette.
 A muted palette of whites, pastels and some metallics will offer an ultra-modern look.
 Detailing will be kept to a minimum, featuring only subtle touches like a bias frill."

-"In the U.S., 75% of sneakers are bought for aesthetics and lifestyle, rather than performance (NPD Group).
+"In the U.S., 75% of sneakers are bought for aesthetics and lifestyle rather than performance.
 Authenticity is key here, with designs staying true to classic sneaker styles and colours (blue, red and white) while being sympathetic to the wider trend towards 'sports for fashion, not for fitness.'
 Adidas is doing this incredibly well, having successfully engaged both the fashion consumer and sports enthusiast."

 "Nostalgia will continue to influence sneaker design, feeding also into our first and fourth trends.
-The '90s was known for its over-the-top, chunky trainer silhouettes (think Steve Jobs' footwear) and neon flashes.
-Brands will offer colourful, playful looks and exclusive collaborations like that explored by Reebok and Lisa Frank."
+The '90s was known for its over-the-top, chunky trainer silhouettes (think Steve Jobs's footwear) and neon flashes.
+Brands will offer colourful, playful looks and exclusive collaborations like the one between Reebok and Lisa Frank."

-"Ugly fashion is back, and it's here to stay, extending well into 2018.
+"'Ugly' fashion is back, and it's here to stay, extending.
 We'll see designers tapping into TV pop culture from the '90s and '00s, giving nostalgia its biggest reboot.
 Clunky is in, along with dirty, greyed-off finishes.
-Embraced already by luxury brands including Balenciaga and Gucci, we'll see this look filter down into the mass market, influencing clothing too."
+Embraced already by luxury brands like Balenciaga and Gucci, we'll see this look filter down into the mass market, influencing clothing too."